leissa/let/README.md

 ## Semantics

-All calculuations use 64-bit unsigned integer wrap-around arithmetic.
+All calculations use 64-bit unsigned integer wrap-around arithmetic.
 Division by zero yields zero.